Updated June 9, 2023

-That being said both business analytics techniques and BI are connected tools that are equally helpful in making companies reach their goals and objectives.
+That being said, business analytics techniques and BI are connected tools equally helpful in making companies reach their goals and objectives.
 BI provides companies with a way of amassing data.
 We can collect data through several methods, like asking questions, reporting, and conducting online analytical processes.
 On the other hand, business analytics uses statistical and quantitative data for explanatory and predictive modeling.
 Analytics focuses on capabilities based on solutions; companies try to create value by converting information into knowledge through this technique.

 Business analytics techniques and BI can have far-reaching consequences for the functioning of brands and companies across categories.
-Some of the areas that they can help to impact include the critical product analysis, improved customer service, up-selling opportunities, simplified inventory management, and competitive price insights.
-By helping companies to understand customer and clients’ needs in real-time, they can help to maximize resources in an effective fashion and minimize losses as well.
+Some areas they can help impact include critical product analysis, improved customer service, up-selling opportunities, simplified inventory management, and competitive price insights.
+By allowing companies to understand customers’ and client’s needs in real time, they can help maximize resources effectively and minimize losses.

 Business Analytics vs Business Intelligence – Future